German submarine U-850: Fate

-On 20 December 1943, while en route to the Indian Ocean, U-850 was spotted by aircraft of Squadron VC-19.
-The first aircraft, an Avenger piloted by Lieutenant W.A.
-La Fleur, attacked the U-boat with depth charges which missed their target.
-After La Fleur reported the sighting via radio, two Wildcats accompanied by two more Avengers - T18 and T19 - arrived on the scene.
-While the Wildcats strafed U-850, T19, piloted by Ensign G.C.
-Goodwin, made another attack with depth charges which hit their target.
-The U-boat tried to evade by crash diving, but T18, piloted by Lieutenant H.G.
-Bradshaw, dropped two FIDO torpedoes, which both hit the U-boat on the starboard side. and later recovered some bodies, body parts, and pieces of wreckage.
+On 20 December 1943, while en route to the Indian Ocean, U-850 was spotted by aircraft of Squadron VC-19 from USS Bogue.
+The first aircraft, an Grumman TBF Avenger piloted by Lieutenant W. A. La Fleur, attacked the U-boat with depth charges which missed their target.
+After La Fleur reported the sighting via radio, two Grumman F4F Wildcats accompanied by two more Avengers – T18 and T19 – arrived on the scene.
+While the Wildcats strafed U-850, T19, piloted by Ensign G. C. Goodwin, made another attack with depth charges which hit their target.
+The U-boat tried to evade by crash diving, but T18, piloted by Lieutenant H. G. Bradshaw, dropped two FIDO torpedoes, which both hit the U-boat on the starboard side. and later recovered some bodies, body parts, and pieces of wreckage.
 There were no survivors.

 Successes

 U-850 did not sink or damage any ships while in service.